justdeleteme/justdelete.me/README.md

 JustDelete.me
 =============

-A directory of urls to delete your account from web services.
+A directory of direct links to delete your account from web services.

 ##Contributing a site